kubewarden/docs/docs/operator-manual/policy-servers/02-private-registry.md

 [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/secret/#docker-config-secrets).

-Once you have the secret created, it is necessary to configure the Policy Server instance setting the `imagePullSecret` field with the name of the secret created with the
+Once you have the secret created, it is necessary to configure the Policy Server instance by setting the `imagePullSecret` field with the name of the secret created with the
 credentials:

 ```yaml